Home Maps Resources Calendar About

 Congress approved the transfer of North Head Lighthouse to the Washington State Parks and Recreation Commission in 1983, but the area around the tower was known to be contaminated due to the use of lead-based paint, and the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) requires that “any federal agency transferring real property out of federal ownership must certify that all remedial action necessary to protect human health and the environment has been taken.”
 As cleaning up the property was not a high priority for the Coast Guard, the transfer was postponed.

 On October 17, 2011, White Shield, Inc., under a contract with the Coast Guard, initiated the cleanup of the contaminated soil surrounding the lighthouse.
 Title to the lighthouse was finally transferred in October 2012 to Washington State Parks, who in conjunction with the Keepers of North Head Lighthouse soon began some of the roughly $2 million in repairs the lighthouse required.
 The Keepers of North Head Lighthouse have raised some funds through tours and merchandise sales, but plan to apply for Lighthouse Environmental Programs funds, which are raised through lighthouse license plate sales in the State of Washington.
 A celebration marking the transfer of the lighthouse was held in June 2013.
-The lantern room was restored in 2015, while the tower received much needed attention in 2016.
+The lantern room was restored in 2015, while the tower received much needed attention between 2016 and 2019.
+North Head Ligthhouse reopened to visitors in 2019.

 North Head is the most intact light station in the Pacific Northwest.
 All of its original buildings remaining standing, including the tower, two oil houses, two residences, a barn, chicken coop, and garages.